 When should babies start swimming lessons?
 The sooner the better!
 That’s what many experts recommend when it comes to teaching little ones how to swim.

 And Jason Nicholas, Centre Manager at Aquabliss Frensham agrees.

 “We see lots of benefits from babies learning to swim.
 It’s fantastic for their growth and development, confidence and independence, and of course, you’re providing them with a life skill that could help save their life one day,” he says.

 “And it’s an awesome way to bond with your baby too.”

-So… if you’ve been thinking about whether to enrol your baby, toddler or pre-schooler in swimming classes, here’s five ways swimming lessons benefit bubbas.
+So… if you’ve been thinking about whether to enrol your baby, (and pre-schoolers) in swimming classes, here’s five ways swimming lessons benefit bubbas.

 1 // Water Familiarisation